triptych/web-game-component-engine/README.md

 5. Use the inspector to modify component properties.
 6. Use the zoom and pan controls to navigate the game grid, including smooth panning for precise navigation.
 7. Delete components using the delete button in the inspector.
+8. Save your current game state using the save button in the toolbar.
+This will download a JSON file containing your game state.
+9. Load a previously saved game state using the load button in the toolbar.
+This will allow you to upload a JSON file and restore your game layout.

 ## Game Components